Dora Dougherty Strother: Teaching, engineering, and helicopters

 After the WASP service was disbanded, Strother began work at the University of Illinois and taught flight courses; these included primary, advanced, and instrument flight courses.
 Before that, from 1944 to 1949, she worked in airfields across the United States, teaching pilots and ferrying aircraft.
 At the start of the 1950s, Strother studied Aviation Education, earning her doctorate from New York University in 1955.
 She resumed her teaching at the University of Illinois in the role of Chief Research Pilot through 1957.

 Starting in 1958, Strother worked for Bell Aircraft as a human factors engineer, where she designed helicopter cockpits.
 Though a highly skilled fixed-wing pilot, Strother developed expertise in helicopter flight and became a test pilot for Bell Helicopter company.
 In thirty-four hours of helicopter flight time, she set two world records for altitude (19,406 feet) and distance (straight line 404.36 miles).
 The record for altitude was set in a Bell 47G-3 helicopter.
-Strother held these rotorcraft records from 1961–66.
+Strother held these rotorcraft records from 1961 to 1966.

 Legacy

 Following her retirement from Bell Helicopter as Chief of Human Factors Engineering and Cockpit Arrangement, she began serving as a member of the U.S. Army Science Board.

 Strother helped build the reputation of the human factor engineering design group at Bell Helicopter/Textron over 28 years at the company.
-She has been recognized for her work by three technical professional societies; Strother was elected as fellow in the American Psychological Association, the American Helicopter Society, and the Human Factors Society of America.
+She was recognized for her work by three technical professional societies, where Strother was elected as a fellow in the American Psychological Association, the American Helicopter Society, and the Human Factors Society of America.

-Strother’s (43-W-3) testimony helped to legally validate WASP service as active duty military service, allowing women pilots from World War II to gain veteran's status and benefits.
+Strother's (43-W-3) testimony helped to legally validate WASP service as active duty military service, allowing women pilots from World War II to gain veteran's status and benefits.

 On Thanksgiving Day, November 23, 1977, President Jimmy Carter signed WASP militarization into law with PL 95-202, which was applied to all WASP participants.